CS4992-AI-ML/open-house/readme-script/cleaning_utils.md

   2. **Calculate Differences**: Computes the difference in years and months between the fixed reference date and the parsed date.
   3. **Calculate Relative Months**: Converts these differences into a total month count.
   4. **Return Value**: Returns the total number of months between the two dates.

-## Additional Notes

-- **Regular Expression**: The regex pattern is flexible to accommodate various price formats.
-Adjustments may be necessary if different formats are encountered.
-- **Error Handling**: Basic error handling is included for conversion operations.
-Ensure the input text follows expected formats to avoid errors.
-- **Date Format**: The `get_relative_month` function expects dates in "Month Year" format.
-Verify that input dates conform to this format to prevent parsing errors.

-For more information on regular expressions and date handling, refer to the [Python `re` documentation](https://docs.python.org/3/library/re.html) and [Python `datetime` documentation](https://docs.python.org/3/library/datetime.html).